 New SKALE Chains are set only to allow the SKALE Chain owner and CREATE/CREATE2 opcodes the ability to deploy new contracts.
 Other addresses can be permitted on the fly to deploy contracts by whitelisting addresses.

-The predeployed DeploymentController contract’s address is
+The predeployed ConfigController contract’s address is

-0xD2002000000000000000000000000000000000D2 and contains two methods:
+0xD2002000000000000000000000000000000000D2 and contains several settings covered below:

-The SKALE Chain owner (coinbase address) is allocated skETH when the SKALE Chain is created.
-This value is set in the genesis block of each SKALE Chain and therefore cannot be changed once set.
+The total amount of sFUEL allocation is set in the genesis block of each SKALE Chain and therefore can’t be changed once a chain is deployed.

-|skETH, unlike ETH, has no value, but like ETH is used to meter transaction usage on SKALE Chains.|
+|sFUEL, unlike ETH, has no value, but like ETH is used to meter transaction usage on SKALE Chains.|

-|SKALE Chain owners should carefully select how and how much skETH to distribute to addresses.
-How much might depend on various factors such as the number of addresses to distribute to, and the skETH transaction fees performed by these addresses.|
+|SKALE Chain owners should select how and how much sFUEL to distribute to addresses.
+How much might depend on various factors such as the number of addresses to distribute to, and the sFUEL transaction fees performed by these addresses.|

 |To view Real ETH on SKALE Chains as transferred by the IMA bridge, you can use the informational RPC ports for your endpoint.
 The port information is presented when the SKALE Chain deployment is complete.|

 For details on IMA Bridge access control features, see IMA Access Control.